Pain & Suffering Damages in a Personal Injury Claim

 Pain and suffering is the term used to describe the combination of physical pain and emotional anguish that follows a personal injury.

-Damages of this type exist within the law to allow an injured party to seek recovery for all the results of an injury, not just the immediate ones.
+Damages of this type exist within the law to allow an injured party to seek recovery in personal injury cases for all the subjective impacts of injury beyond medical bills and lost wages.

 The purpose of claiming personal injury damages is to recover an amount that will compensate you, the plaintiff, for the intagible losses suffered outside of your medical bills and property losses.